Johann Emanuel Veith

-Johann Emanuel Veith (b. of Jewish parents at Kuttenplan, Bohemia, 1787; d. at Vienna, 6 November 1876) was a Bohemian Roman Catholic preacher.
+Johann Emanuel Veith (1787 – 6 November 1876) was a Bohemian Roman Catholic preacher.
 He was heavily influenced by the liberal theology of Anton Günther.

 Life

+He was born of Jewish parents at Kuttenplan, Bohemia, in 1787.

 In 1801 he took the philosophical course at the University of Prague, and later studied medicine.
 In 1808 he obtained a degree in medicine at Vienna; in a short time he was professor and then director of the school of veterinary medicine.

 He wrote poetry, and a play of his was acted in one of the theatres of Vienna.
 He also published a compendium in two volumes of veterinary surgery, and an outline of botanical medicine.
 In 1816 he became a Christian convert, and in 1817 began the study of theology.
 He also became a personal friend of Father Hofbauer, was his physician, and was urged by him to devote himself to preaching, after ordination.

 Veith was ordained, 26 August 1821, and the next month joined the Redemptorists at Maria Stiegen.
 He was a Redemptorist preacher at Maria Stiegen, 1821–30; preacher at the Cathedral of St. Stephen, 1831–45; retired cathedral preacher, until his total blindness, 1845–63; finally, a writer of ascetic devotional works until his death.
-Veith was buried in the Matzleinsdorf Protestant Cemetery of Vienna.
+Veith died in Vienna and was buried in the Matzleinsdorf Protestant Cemetery.